Aldermen hear about 'dogs at large'

 The issue of aggressive dogs at large was the main topic during the May 22 meeting of the Fredericktown Board of Aldermen.

 "I thought it was important that we brought this up," Mayor Travis Parker said.
-"The Post Master of Fredericktown's branch here contacted me with concerns especially over in the Ward II area of town, about several homes.
+"The postmaster of Fredericktown's branch here contacted me with concerns especially over in the Ward 2 area of town, about several homes.
 She specifically mentioned addresses to me, which I relayed to chief (Police Chief Eric Hovis), about dogs at large and some aggressive dogs at large.
 In the process, Chief Hovis has been very busy with that."

 People are also reading…